manas1230/flask_devops/README.md

 # Project improvements
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
 Also the model could be improved.

+# Disclaimer
+File paths (in screenshots) may differ slightly due to working on different sessions.